plaited/plaited/playbook/coding/learn-about-behavioral-programming.md

 ### tldr;

-- Since each thread can not only specify which event to wait for, which event to request and which event to block the s**tate of the program becomes implicit**.
+- Since each thread can not only specify which event to wait for, which event to request and which event to block the state of the program becomes implicit.
 - Any thread can block execution of other threads thus allowing us to effectively modifying program behavior by simply adding new threads that append to event log.